4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 ROYAL CHARTER

-There are many references to medieval Free Miners, who were instrumental amongst many things, in recapturing Berwick upon Tweed several times (1296, 1305, 1315) as it passed between Scottish and English hands.
-Legend tells us that it was for their indispensable services, particularly during his Scottish campaigns, that Edward I granted the Dean Miners a Royal Charter, as he had with other mining districts such as Derbyshire and Cornwall
+There are many references to medieval Freeminers, who were instrumental amongst many things, in recapturing Berwick upon Tweed several times during the 13thC-14thC, as it passed between Scottish and English hands.
+Tradition tells us that it was for these services, particularly during the Scottish campaigns, that Edward I granted the Dean Miners a Royal Charter, as he had with other mining districts such as Derbyshire and Cornwall

 Dean miners were continually called to campaigns that might involve siege or earth works, especially during the Hundred Year's War (1337 to 1453).
-After Henry V's campaign in 1415 (which included the battle of Agincourt) the King’s brother, John Duke of Bedford (Regent of England while Henry was abroad and Gaveller of the Forest of Dean) is believed to have delivered a document to the miners on behalf of the King, re-confirming their customs in return for their services in France.
+After Henry V's campaign in 1415 (which included the battle of Agincourt) the King’s brother, John Duke of Bedford (Regent of England while Henry was abroad and the Gaveller of the Forest of Dean) hand delivered a document to the miners on behalf of the King, re-confirming their customs in return for their services in France.

 FRENCH CAMPAIGNS